What Is Verapamil and How Does It Work?

 - Slows AV conduction; use cautiously with beta-blockers

 - Hypotension and bradyarrhythmias observed with concurrent use of other CYP3A4 substrates (e.g., cyclosporine, telithromycin) because of competitive metabolism

 - Co-administration with CYP3A4 inhibitors (e.g., erythromycin, itraconazole) may decrease metabolism and thus increase toxicity

 - Sinus bradycardia resulting in hospitalization and pacemaker insertion has been reported in association with concurrent use of clonidine with verapamil; monitor heart rate if coadministered

-- Verapamil is no longer part of Pediatric Advanced Life Support tachyarrhythmia algorithm
+- Verapamil is no longer part of the Pediatric Advanced Life Support tachyarrhythmia algorithm

-- Potential toxic dose in patients younger than 6 years old: 15 mg/kg
+- The potential toxic dose in patients younger than 6 years old: 15 mg/kg

-- Use verapamil with caution during pregnancy if benefits outweigh risks.
+- Use verapamil with caution during pregnancy if the benefits outweigh the risks.
 Animal studies show risk and human studies are not available, or neither animal nor human studies were done

-- Verapamil is distributed in milk; nursing infant doses range from less than 0.01% to 0.1% of mother's dose.
+- Verapamil is distributed in milk; nursing infant doses range from less than 0.01% to 0.1% of the mother's dose.
 The manufacturer suggests refraining from nursing (though the American Academy of Pediatrics committee states that verapamil is compatible with nursing)

 Healthy Heart Resources